San Francisco International Arts Festival: History

+During the pandemic, SFIAF worked to develop safe and socially distanced outdoor performances.
+After more than six months of pandemic lock-down and supported by grants from the San Francisco Arts Commission and the Phyllis C. Wattis Foundation, SFIAF presented the first legally permitted public performances in San Francisco on October 24-25, 2020.
+The event safely featured 16 live concerts and performances for a total live audience of over 700 people and was live-streamed to several thousand more.

+SFIAF continued to work with dozens of Bay Area artists to research and stage outdoor performances in and around Fort Mason.
+However, as pandemic restrictions stretched into years, it became clear that the Fort Mason Center had suffered severe financial losses and would no longer be able to partner with SFIAF.

+In July 2022, the Festival's board of directors voted to return the Festival program to the Mission District.
+A first run (minus international artists) took place in 2023 and the full Festival returned in May 2024.

 Recent seasons

 The 2018 season of SFIAF took place at Fort Mason Center for Arts and Culture between May 24 and June 3 and showcased some 40 local and international artists and ensembles.
 Commemorating the 50th anniversary of Martin Luther King Jr.'s assassination, the festival's theme was Down by the Riverside.
 The headline concert 'Down by the Riverside: Requiem for a King,' a composition by Anthony Brown with spoken word by Angela Davis saw its world-premier on May 26 in Fort Mason's Cowell Theater.
 The 2019 season of SFIAF took place from May 23 to June 2 at Fort Mason Center for Arts and Culture, showcasing some 50 local and international artists and ensembles.
 Themed The Path to Democracy, the festival presented a number of productions that directly or indirectly engaged with political activism, such as Théatre de la Feuille's (Hong Kong) new adaptation of 'The Orphan of Zhao' or Spitfire Company's (Czech Republic) 'Antiwords', inspired by the late Václav Havel's play 'Audience'.
 Two of the companies that had originally been scheduled to appear at this year's festival, the Compagnie Virginie Brunelle, a modern dance group based in Montreal, Canada, and Collective Ma’louba, a Syrian theater company based in Germany, were denied visas to the US and their shows had to be cancelled.